The-Mad-Noodle/Mad-Noodle-Via-Support/README.md

 Once you have VIA open:

 1. Go to 'Settings' and enable the "Show Design tab" option.
+If promted click 'Confirm'.
 2. Select the 'Design' tab, indicated by a paintbrush icon.
-3. Under 'Load Draft Definitions', upload your `{keypad}.json` file from the 'Via Definitions' folder in this repository that corresponds to your specific keypad model.
+3. Under 'Load Draft Definitions', upload your `{keypad}.json` file from the 'Via Definitions' folder that corresponds to your specific keypad model.

-Your keypad should now be fully functional with VIA.
+Return back to the "Configure" tab and now your keypad should now be fully functional with VIA.
 If you encounter any issues, try changing the 'Render Mode' to `3D` in the settings menu.

+**Start Editing your Keymap:**
+1. Select the key you'd like to remap on virtual keypad.
+It will be highlighted red when ready to be assigned a new keycode.
+2. From the selection of keycodes on the bottom portion of the Via window, select the desired keycode you would likee to assign.

 ## Enhanced Keycodes and Features for Mad Noodle Keypads